Fly the flag for a world famous airline.

 4. Hold Pool

 If you’re successful at all stages of the selection process, you’ll be contacted and placed into our DEP Hold Pool until a suitable vacancy becomes available, at which time you’ll be offered a First Officer’s position with the airline.
 Candidates are normally offered a maximum of 12 months in the hold pool, during which we will endeavour to match you to a vacancy.
+We are committed to hiring the very best talent from across the industry and we cannot wait for you to join us at this incredibly exciting time.

 Formula 1 ace Jenson Button test drives new career as British Airways pilot